 - Eat ice cream or sherbet.

-- Drink cold beverages, such as milk or ice water.
+- Sip cold drinks, such as water.

 Preparing for an appointment

-- What's the likely cause of the symptoms?
+- What's likely causing my child's symptoms?

-- What's the best treatment approach?
+- What's the best course of action?

 - What can I do at home to make my child more comfortable?